cdcasey/12gov3/posts/2020-12-29-52-insect-agriculture/index.md

 excerpt: ""
 ---

 This week we talk to Robert Nathan Allen (known by most as RNA) of Little Herds!
-We talk about what's exciting in the world of edible insects, as well as break down a few misconceptions.
+We talk about what’s exciting in the world of edible insects, as well as break down a few misconceptions.
 Also, would a grouping of insects even be called a herd?

 [https://twitter.com/rnaeatsbugs](https://twitter.com/rnaeatsbugs), https://www.instagram.com/rnaeatsbugs/, https://twitter.com/littleherds, https://www.instagram.com/littleherds/